carpentries/lesson-development-training/episodes/05-objectives.md

 - Do they use "action" verbs?
 - Could you directly observe whether a learner had reached this objective?

+Now run the objectives through [this Lesson Objective Advisor tool from the University of Manchester's Faculty of Science and Engineering](https://web.cs.manchester.ac.uk/iloadvisor/).
-Now run the objectives through [https://web.cs.manchester.ac.uk/iloadvisor/](https://web.cs.manchester.ac.uk/iloadvisor/) Do the results match your assessment?
+Do the results match your assessment?

 - Where do the skills described in these objectives sit on the scale?